nathangeffen/sudoku/README.md

 Options are:

+--create (or -c) <hardness>
-- To creates a puzzle.
+Creates a puzzle.
 Argument of 0 is easiest.
 2 or higher is very hard.

-     --create (or -c) <hardness>

-- Ensures the puzzle created will be symmetrical (place before -c)

 --symmetrical (or -m)
+Ensures the puzzle created will be symmetrical

+--solve (or -s) <puzzle>
-- Solve a puzzle.
+Solves a puzzle.
 Argument is string of 81 digits from 0 to 9.

-     --solve (or -s) <puzzle>

-- Set the maximum recursive depth to search (should seldom be used)

 --depth (or -d) <integer>

-- Set the random seed (which otherwise is set by the time).
+Sets the maximum recursive depth to search.

 --random-seed (or -r) <integer>

-- Runs a test suite.
+Sets the random seed (which otherwise is set by the time).

+--verbose (or -v) <0 or 1>
+Print out less (0) or more (1).
+By default, output is verbose.

 --test (or -t)

-- Prints help.
+Runs a test suite.

 --help (or -h)
+Prints this message.

 Examples: